pipekit/talk-demos/README.md

 ## About Pipekit

 Pipekit is the control plane for Argo Workflows.
 Platform teams use Pipekit to manage data & CI pipelines at scale, while giving developers self-serve access to Argo.
-Pipekit's unified logging view, enterprise-grade RBAC, and multi-cluster management capabilities lower maintenance costs for platform teams while delivering a superior devex for Argo users.
+Pipekit's unified logging view, Workflow Metrics dashboards, enterprise-grade RBAC and multi-cluster management capabilities lower maintenance costs for platform teams while delivering a superior devex for Argo users.
 Sign up for a 30-day free trial at [pipekit.io/signup](https://pipekit.io/signup?utm_campaign=talk-demos).